Vansxur/sANSIBLE/README.md

 # sANSIBLE
-sANSIBLE is a Bash tool based on Ansible.
+sANSIBLE is a Bash tool based on Ansible to deploy security scan.